 - Convicted of a Class 1 or Class 2 misdemeanor or the Virginia State law equivalent in the last 3 years.

-- Convicted of driving under the influence of drugs or alcohol, refusal to take blood or breath test, eluding police, racing, hit and run, or operating a vehicle on a suspended or revoked license.
+- Convicted of driving under the influence of drugs or alcohol, refusal to take blood or breath test, eluding police, racing, hit and run, or operating a vehicle on a suspended (Administrative suspension will be separately evaluated) or revoked license.

 Illegal Drug Use